petermarkley/prisoners_riddle/README.md

 When he turns the light off, it indirectly signals to all the other prisoners that they are free to flip the switch once each without fear of contanimating the context.

-While I was still pondering the riddle, I about the modification Evan made on the classical version.
+While I was still pondering the riddle, I heard about the modification Evan made on the classical version.
 So I began by solving the classical version, then modified my solution to accommodate Evan's new version.
+That's why mine converges in the way that it does.

 ### Simulation